SebastienDaniel/relational-json/README.md

 ```

 ## Essential concepts
-Relational-JSON builds a **dynamic** data store of objects, to achieve this it makes heavy usage of object `Getters/Setters` from ES5.
+Relational-JSON builds a **dynamic** data store of objects, to achieve this it makes heavy usage of object `Getters/Setters` from ES5 (*Hint: only IE9+ is supported, this cannot be shimmed*).
 Each object created by relational-json is prototype-less, it doesn't inherit any properties or methods.
 This allows us to make a predictable inheritance chain with predictable own-properties and enumerable properties.

 There are two types of relations supported by relational-json: